hadynz/hadynz.github.io/_posts/blog/2014-06-27-different-remote-push-url-git.md

 One of the Git strategies that have worked well in my current project that I am working on is to have a separate fetch and push URL for a given repository.

-What this allows you is to always fetch from the _main_ repository code base that everyone on the team contributes to.

-However, when it comes to contributing back to the _main_ repository, all pushes are done against a **fork** of the _main_ repository.
+What this allows you is to have a strategy where all developers pull the latest code from the _main_ repository, however, before they contribute back to it, they need to do so by first pushing against a **fork** of the _main_ repository.
 Once the developer is happy with his series of commits and is ready to merge back to the _main_ repository, they create a **pull request** with the modified unit of work.

 This process has been really helpful in ensuring that all code gets reviewed before it is merged in to the _main_